perfsonar/perfsonar-dev-mesh/README.md

 ```
 ansible-playbook --skip-tags bootstrap site.yml -l qalab
 ```

+## Sharing our deployments
+There are 2 files that need to be shared back and forth between the different Ansible controlers:
+* `inventory/hosts` as this list all hosts that are part of the mesh so we know what we can expect
+* `inventory/group_vars/ps_archive.yml` that contains the list of IP/ranges that should be authorised to post to the central archive

+Once your deployment is ready, please post an updated version of those files to this same reposiory.

 ## Maintenance of your setup
 Once the initial run has been done, you shouldn't need to run the playbook again.
 But it is indempotent and you can run it again without worry.